 Application Review Criteria

-Applications will be reviewed by members of the PAC and Mentors participating in STARS21.
+Candidates are selected through a competitive process, adjudicated by a review panel of members of the PAC and Mentors participating in STARS21.
 The review process will abide by conflict of interest guidelines as per CIHR, and the scoring system will utilize that of CIHR & NCIC.
 The criteria for review are outlined below.

 - Academic training and achievement